Deep ReLU Networks Have Surprisingly Simple Polytopes: Theoretical Explanation

 In this section, we seek to provide a theoretical explanation for the simple polytope phenomenon.
 We establish a theorem that bounds the average face numbers of polytopes of a network to a small number under some mild assumption, thereby substantiating our finding.
 Our theoretical derivation is twofold: initialization and after training.

 \textbf{Geometric heuristics of multi-layer networks.} Generically, we argue that a deep ReLU network should still have simple polytopes.
-We think that the simplicity of polytopes is given rise to two reasons.
-(1) First, since a ReLU network divides the space into many local polytopes, to yield a complicated polytope from a local polytope, two or more hyperplanes associated with neurons in the later layers should intersect within the given local polytope, which is hard because the area of polytopes is typically small.
-In \citep{hanin2019deep}, where a deep ReLU network was proved to have few polytopes because hyperplanes do not cross in a local polytope.
-Without crossing, complicated polytopes will not emerge either.
+We think that the simplicity of polytopes is given rise to one reason.
+Since as the depth increases, a ReLU network divides the space into many local polytopes, to yield a complicated polytope from a local polytope, two or more hyperplanes associated with neurons in the later layers should intersect within the given local polytope, which is hard because the area of polytopes is typically small.
 As such, the complexity of polytopes probably only increases moderately as the network goes deeper.
-(2) Take a polytope $P$ with $k$ faces as an example.
-If we add one hyperplane to divide $P$ into two new polytopes $P_1$ and $P_2$, then the total number of faces increases by $k_0+2$ (the hyperplane itself should be counted twice), if the hyperplane intersects with $k_0$ faces in $P$.
-Usually, $k_0$ should be smaller than $k$ because a hyperplane cannot cross all faces of $P$, thus the average number of edges of $P_1$ and $P_2$ becomes $(k+k_0+2)/2 \leq k$.
-By this idea, we can see that in most cases, the number of the average number of faces in polytopes of a general multi-layer ReLU neural network $\mN$ will not increase when the number of layers gets deeper, since adding the hyperplanes one by one in a polytope will not increase the average number of faces in the new polytopes they divide.